-Sarah Posin, M.S., will be conducting the human skeletal remains, while Jamie Vosvick will be conducting the artifact analysis.
-Ms. Posin and Mr. Vosvick will be aided in preparing the skeletal remains and artifacts for analysis by Jake Filisky, Jennifer Carroll, and Brennan Warren.
+Sarah Posin, M.S., will be conducting the human skeletal remains (if needed), while Jamie Vosvick will be conducting the artifact analysis.
+Ms. Posin and Mr. Vosvick will be aided in preparing the skeletal remains and artifacts for analysis by Jake Filisky, Jon Walker, and Seth Cooper.